Kotlin/kotlinx.coroutines/coroutines-guide.md

 Replace `produce` with `buildIterator`, `send` with `yield`, `receive` with `next`, `ReceiveChannel` with `Iterator`, and get rid of the coroutine scope.
 You will not need `runBlocking` either.
-However, the benefit of a pipeline that uses channels as shown above is that it can actually use multiple CPU cores if you run it in [DefaultDispatcher] context.
+However, the benefit of a pipeline that uses channels as shown above is that it can actually use multiple CPU cores if you run it in [Dispatchers.Default] context.

 Anyway, this is an extremely impractical way to find prime numbers.
 In practice, pipelines do involve some other suspending invocations (like asynchronous calls to remote services) and these pipelines cannot be